FAST interacts with one of the available Wallarm clouds.

 All information from the documentation is equally applicable to all the clouds, unless stated otherwise.

-FAST is a two-component solution, comprising the FAST node and the Wallarm cloud.
+FAST is a two-component solution, comprising of the FAST node and the Wallarm cloud.

 Baseline requests (the original requests to the applications) can be obtained from different sources.
 For example, baseline requests can be written by an application tester or generated by an existing testing automation tool.
 FAST does not require all of the baseline requests to be malicious ones: a security test set could be generated based on legitimate requests as well.
 The FAST node is used for security test set creation and execution purposes.

 You have a choice of three FAST node deployment options.
 The node installation could be located at

 - The host that serves as a baseline request source (for example, a tester’s laptop)

 - The host where the target application resides